bbepis/XUnity.AutoTranslator/README.md

 The following aims at reducing the number of requests send to the translation endpoint:
  * `EnableBatching`: Batches several translation requests into a single with supported endpoints.
  * `UseStaticTranslations`: Enables usage of internal lookup dictionary of various english-to-japanese terms.
  * `MaxCharactersPerTranslation`: Specifies the maximum length of a text to translate.
 Any texts longer than this is ignored by the plugin.
-Cannot be greater than 500.
+Cannot be greater than 1000. **Never redistribute this mod with this value greater than 400**

 #### Romaji 'translation'
 One of the possible values as output `Language` is 'romaji'.
 If you choose this as language, you will find that games often has problems showing the translations because the font does not understand the special characters used, for example the [macron diacritic](https://en.wikipedia.org/wiki/Macron_(diacritic)).